-Nicole Lashomb is an award-winning mezzo-soprano who has studied voice extensively under internationally acclaimed classical and Met Opera vocalists, utilizing the Italian Bel Canto technique, the same technique employed by Luciano Pavarotti throughout his career.
+Nicole EnRose is an award-winning mezzo-soprano who has studied voice extensively under internationally acclaimed classical and Met Opera vocalists, utilizing the Italian Bel Canto technique, the same technique employed by Luciano Pavarotti throughout his career.
 Nicole proudly shares her Alma mater with Met Opera star and vocalist Renee Fleming, Stephanie Blythe and Broadway sensation Lisa Vroman, amongst others.

-A graduate from NY’s esteemed Crane School of Music and earning a BM in Vocal performance, Vocal pedagogy, and Music education, Nicole Lashomb is a performer, music educator and choral conductor.
+A graduate from NY’s esteemed Crane School of Music and earning a BM in Vocal performance, Vocal pedagogy, and Music education, Nicole EnRose is a performer, music educator and choral conductor.
 She has earned some of the highest accolades from the National Association of Teachers of Singing, including a 2nd place finish at the organization’s competition for voice majors across the country, singing in English, Italian, French, and German.
 She also holds a Master’s Degree from Marylhurst Univeristy.

 Through private vocal instruction, Nicole has worked meticulously with aspiring vocal majors to prepare them for college auditions for schools such as the Berklee College of Music, the Crane School of Music, NYU, and Eastman School of Music.
 Nicole’s hands on approach, developed technique, and advanced knowledge of the physiology involved in training female and male voices, students are coached to be powerful singers in virtually any genre while building on the strength of the voice in each session.
 To date, every student that has applied for college admissions under Nicole’s direction has gained acceptance into their respective music program.